zebrunner/reporting/docs/dashboards.md

 #### Working with widgets

-To change the widget placement / resize the widget, click on the “Widgets” icon in the upper-right corner of the window:
+To change the widget placement / resize a widget, click on the “Widgets” icon in the upper-right corner of the window:

 <img src="https://github.com/APGorobets/mkdocks1/blob/master/images/04-01.jpg?raw=true" alt="" width="900" />

-In this mode, the size of all widgets can be changed (the arrows at every corner of the widget - the same principle as system windows):
+In this mode, the size of all widgets can be changed (the arrows at every corner of a widget - the same principle as for system windows):

 <img src="https://github.com/APGorobets/mkdocks1/blob/master/images/zbrnnr_dashboards_widget_changesize.jpeg?raw=true" alt="" width="500" />

-All the widgets on a dashboard could be arranged the way you prefer using the drag and drop method.
+All the widgets on a dashboard can be arranged the way you prefer using the drag and drop method.
 <img src="https://github.com/APGorobets/mkdocks1/blob/master/images/dashboards-overview.gif?raw=true" alt="" width="900" />

-Once all the necessary changes are done, click on “Apply” button in the upper-right corner of the page:
+Once all the necessary changes are done, click on the “Apply” button in the upper-right corner of the page:
 <img src="https://github.com/APGorobets/mkdocks1/blob/master/images/zbrnnr_widgets_actions_apply-cancel.jpeg?raw=true" alt="" width="900" />

-If you’ve changed your mind, click on **“Cancel”** button.
+If you’ve changed your mind, click on the **“Cancel”** button.
 The last saved version of the Widgets set and placement will be displayed.

 Widgets are grouped into dashboards.

-There are two types of widgets: default and custom.
+There are two types of widgets: default and custom ones.
 You can choose between the 14 types of pre-configured widgets or 11 types of configurable templates.

 #### To create a new widget, perform the following steps:

-1. Navigate to the "Dashboards" page (a.k.a “General”) and click "+ NEW WIDGET" button in the top-right corner of the page:
+1. Navigate to the "Dashboards" page (a.k.a “General”) and click the "+ NEW WIDGET" button in the top-right corner of the page:

 <img src="https://github.com/APGorobets/mkdocks1/blob/master/images/04-01.jpg?raw=true" alt="" width="900" />

-2. The “Choose widget” pop-up would appear, where you can choose one or several of the following configurable templates:
+2. The “Choose widget” pop-up will appear, where you can choose one or several of the following configurable templates:

 <img src="https://github.com/APGorobets/mkdocks1/blob/master/images/zbrnnr-widgets-2.png?raw=true" alt="" width="500" />

 <img src="https://github.com/APGorobets/mkdocks1/blob/master/images/zbrnnr-widgets-3.png?raw=true" alt="" width="500" />

 * Application issues (blockers) count (A number of unique application bugs discovered and submitted by automation)
-* Application issues (blocker) details (Detailed information about known issues and blockers)
+* Application issues (blockers) details (Detailed information about known issues and blockers)
 * Milestone details (Consolidated test status trend with the ability to specify 10+ extra filters and grouping by hours, days, month, etc.)
 * Monthly test implementation progress (A number of new automated cases per month)
 * Pass rate (Consolidated test status information with the ability to specify 10+ extra filters including daily, weekly, monthly, etc. period.)